kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 That's all there is to path management; you can add as many paths as you like for your app to handle, or even add multiple apps to handle different paths.

-Once you have your **apple-app-site-association** file ready, you have to upload it to the root of your web server.
+Once you have **apple-app-site-association** ready, you have to upload it to the root of your web server.
 In the case of RWDevCon, since you specified both `rwdevcon.com` and `www.rwdevcon.com` in your associated domains, the file must be accessible at the following locations:

     https://rwdevcon.com/apple-app-site-association
     https://www.rwdevcon.com/apple-app-site-association